The Lady from Shanghai: Plot

-On the night of the crime, Sydney Broome, a private investigator who has been following Elsa on her husband's orders, confronts Grisby.
-Broome has learned of Grisby's plan to murder Bannister, frame Michael, and escape by pretending to have also been murdered.
+On the night of the crime, Sydney Broome, a private investigator who has been following Elsa on her husband's orders, confronts Grisby, having learned of Grisby's plan to murder Bannister, frame Michael, and escape by pretending to have also been murdered.
 Grisby shoots Broome and leaves him for dead.
 Unaware of what has happened, Michael proceeds with the night's arrangement and sees Grisby off on a motorboat before shooting a gun into the ground to draw attention to himself.
-Meanwhile, Broome, mortally wounded but still alive, asks Elsa for help.
-He warns her that Grisby intends to kill her husband.

-Michael makes a phone call to Elsa, but finds Broome on the other end of the line.
-Broome warns Michael that Grisby was setting him up.
-Michael rushes to Bannister's office in time to see Bannister is alive, but that the police are removing Grisby's body from the premises.
-The police find evidence implicating Michael, including his confession, and take him away.
+A mortally wounded Broome warns Michael that he is being set up and Grisby intends to kill Bannister.
+Michael rushes to Bannister's office to find Bannister alive and Grisby dead.
+The police discover evidence implicating Michael, including his confession, and take him away.

 At trial, Bannister acts as Michael's attorney.
-He feels he can win the case if Michael pleads justifiable homicide.
-During the trial, the incompetent judge quickly loses control of the proceedings.
-Bannister learns of his wife's relationship with Michael.
-He ultimately takes pleasure in his suspicion that they will lose the case.
-Bannister also indicates that he knows the real killer's identity.
-Before the verdict, Michael escapes by feigning a suicide attempt (swallowing pain relief pills Bannister takes for his disability), causing a commotion in which he slips out of the building with the jury for another case.
-Elsa follows and she and Michael hide in a Chinatown theater.
-Elsa calls some Chinese friends to meet her.
-As Michael and Elsa wait and pretend to watch the show, Michael realizes that she killed Grisby.
-Michael passes out from the pills he took just as Elsa's Chinese friends arrive; they carry the unconscious Michael to an empty funhouse.
+Upon learning of his wife's relationship with Michael, he ultimately takes pleasure in the suspicion that they will lose the case, while also indicates that he knows the real killer's identity.
+Before the verdict, Michael feigns a suicide attempt by swallowing Bannister's pain relief pills, and slips out of the building in the ensuing commotion.
+Elsa follows, and she and Michael hide in a Chinatown theater while they wait for Elsa's Chinese friends to arrive.
+Michael realizes that she killed Grisby, but passes out from the pills he took and is carried to an empty funhouse.

-When Michael wakes, he realizes that Grisby and Elsa had been planning to murder Bannister, and for Grisby to appear to be the only culprit, who would then disappear using the un-provable murder ploy, but that Broome's involvement ruined the scheme and that Elsa had to kill Grisby for her own protection.
-This had ruined Elsa's plan, that with her husband and Grisby out of the way, and Michael cleared of murder, they could be happy together.
+When Michael wakes, he deduces that Grisby and Elsa had been planning to murder Bannister, and for Grisby to appear to be the only culprit, who would then disappear using the un-provable murder ploy.
+Broome's involvement ruined the scheme and Elsa killed Grisby for her own protection.
+She had planned that with her husband and Grisby out of the way, and Michael cleared of murder, they could be happy together.

-During a shootout in a hall of mirrors ("the Magic Mirror Maze"), Elsa is mortally wounded and Bannister is killed.
-Heartbroken, and apparently ignoring Elsa's pleas to save her life, Michael leaves fearing that Elsa will die before he can get medical help to her, but pleased to have been told by Bannister in the hall of mirrors that Bannister had left a letter that clears him of any crimes.
+Bannister tracks Elsa down and engages in a shootout with her in a hall of mirrors.
+He is killed while Elsa is mortally wounded.
+Disillusioned and ignoring Elsa's pleas to save her life, Michael leaves with the knowledge that a letter Bannister had left behind will clear him of any crimes.
 He contemplates, "Maybe I'll live so long that I'll forget her.
 Maybe I'll die trying."